Felix3322/IXLAutoAnswer_OpenAI_API_Requid/README.md

 ---

+### *This repository is only used for: reporting issues, submitting pull requests, requesting features, and communicating with the author.
+This repository will reflect the latest progress of the script and may not be stable.
+Ordinary users should go to the [Greasy Fork](https://greasyfork.org/zh-CN/scripts/517259-ixl-auto-answer-openai-api-requid).*

+---

 ### **Installation Guide**

 This is a **Tampermonkey script** designed to automate answering math questions on the IXL platform.
 It requires a userscript manager like **Tampermonkey** (available for most browsers) or similar alternatives to run effectively. **For a streamlined installation, you can directly access the script on [Greasy Fork](https://greasyfork.org/zh-CN/scripts/517259-ixl-auto-answer-openai-api-requid).**